Australian Charbray: Characteristics

 The Charbray's distinctive characteristics are a blend between its counterparts, the Charolais and Brahman cattle.
 The breed typically exhibits a genetic composition of 5/8 Charolais and 3/8 Brahman.
 Cattle registration with the Charbray Society of Australia Ltd requires at least 25-75% Brahman with Charolais, with differing ratios of each species due to required adaptions to different environmental conditions.
 The Charbray essentially combines the hardiness and tick resistance of the American Brahman with the lean beef characteristics and docile temperament of the French Charolais.

 Physically, the Charbray does not exhibit the indicative hump that the Brahman is known for but has the signature loose skin and excessive dewlap around the underside of the throat.
-It is a large-bodied breed with a light red to cream coat colour, with wither heights of adult cattle averaging 165cm (male) and 150cm (female) and bodyweight averaging 1000kg (male) and 800kg (female).
+It is a large-bodied breed with a light red to cream coat colour, with wither heights of adult cattle averaging 165 cm (male) and 150 cm (female) and bodyweight averaging 1000 kg (male) and 800 kg (female).
 Charbray cattle produce carcasses with high meat-yield meeting market requirements and are able to respond to seasonal changes through foraging attributes and hardiness.
 Charbray calves are born around half the size of a Brahman at a low birth weight reducing risk of calving problems but have a rapid growth rate from high feed-converting ability.
 Females reach maturity at around 14-17months and calve at age two, achieving high calving rates and milk production.
 Males are structurally sound and are selected for high fertility, early testicular development and clean, tight sheaths.